netsphere-labs/omniauth-openid-connect/README.md

   configured by providing the omniauth `uid_field` option to a different label (i.e. `preferred_username`) that appears in the `user_info` details.
   * The `issuer` property should exactly match the provider's issuer link.
-  * The `response_mode` option is optional and specifies how the result of the authorization request is formatted.

   * Some OpenID Connect providers require the `scope` attribute in requests to the token endpoint, even if this is not in the protocol specifications.
 In those cases, the `send_scope_to_token_endpoint` property can be used to add the attribute to the token request.
 Initial value is `true`, which means that the